texcindy99/CNN/README.md

 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.

+Note that you need to download two sets of data before running the code.

+1. download the dataset of dog images here and place it in the respository.

 ## Project Motivation <a name="motivation"></a>

 This is ... project.
 I was interestested in using ... data to better understand: